kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

     )
 );
 ```
-We accomplish this with [GlobalInMemoryStateProcessor](https://github.com/kestra-io/kestra/blob/master/runner-kafka/src/main/java/io/kestra/runner/kafka/streams/GlobalInMemoryStateProcessor.java), a simple wrapper that saves to state store and sends a complete list on every change (even though this doesnt happen frequently) and gathers all flow in memory.
+We accomplish this with [GlobalInMemoryStateProcessor](https://github.com/kestra-io/kestra/blob/master/runner-kafka/src/main/java/io/kestra/runner/kafka/streams/GlobalInMemoryStateProcessor.java), a simple wrapper that saves to state store and sends a complete list on every change (even though this doesn't happen frequently) and gathers all flow in memory.
 This works well in our use case because we know that an instance of Kestra will not have millions of flows.

 But, it's important to remember that all store operations will lead to deserialization that costs you some CPU.